NIRALUser/SetupHooks/README.md

-HOW TO USE THEM?
+HOW TO USE THIS PROJECT?
 =========================================================================================================

-- Copy the Utilities folder inside your repository.
+- Clone this repo inside at the root of your project : $ git clone https://github.com/jeanyves-yang/hooks.git
-- Run the script SetupGitHooks (make sure it is executable), it pulls the hooks directly from this repository so you dont need to copy them manually.
+- Run the script which will set up the hooks (and add this cloned repo to the ignore list, so it does not pollute your own commits):
+  - $ cd hooks
+  - $ git checkout Utilities
+  - At this point, you might want to check KWStyle.xml.in and modify it to suit your coding preferences.
+  - $ ./SetupGitHooks
-- You can do your commit as you used to do.
+- You can commit as you used to do and continue your project with these new hooks.

+NOTE: If needed, git commit --no-verify will enable you to bypass the hooks.

 FEATURES